Exam: Essay

 Items such as short answer or essay typically require a test taker to write a response to fulfill the requirements of the item.
 In administrative terms, essay items take less time to construct.
 As an assessment tool, essay items can test complex learning objectives as well as processes used to answer the question.
 The items can also provide a more realistic and generalizable task for test.
 Finally, these items make it difficult for test takers to guess the correct answers and require test takers to demonstrate their writing skills as well as correct spelling and grammar.

 The difficulties with essay items are primarily administrative: for example, test takers require adequate time to be able to compose their answers.
 When these questions are answered, the answers themselves are usually poorly written because test takers may not have time to organize and proofread their answers.
 In turn, it takes more time to score or grade these items.
 When these items are being scored or graded, the grading process itself becomes subjective as non-test related information may influence the process.
 Thus, considerable effort is required to minimize the subjectivity of the grading process.
 Finally, as an assessment tool, essay questions may potentially be unreliable in assessing the entire content of a subject matter.

 Instructions to exam candidates rely on the use of command words, which direct the examinee to respond in a particular way, for example by describing or defining a concept, or comparing and contrasting two or more scenarios or events.
 Some command words require more insight or skill than others: for example, "analyse" and "synthesise" assess higher-level skills than "describe".
 More demanding command words usually attract greater mark weighting in the examination.
 In the UK, Ofqual maintains an official list of command words explaining their meaning.
 The Welsh government's guidance on the use of command words advises that they should be used "consistently and correctly", but notes that some subjects have their own traditions and expectations in regard to candidates' responses, and Cambridge Assessment notes that in some cases, subject-specific command words may be in used.

 Quizzes

-A quiz is a brief assessment which may cover a small amount of material that was given in a class.
-Some of them cover two to three lectures that were given in a period of times as a reading section or a given exercise in were the most important part of the class was summarize.
-However, a simple quiz usually does not count very much, and instructors usually provide this type of test as a formative assessment to help determine whether the student is learning the material.
-In addition, doing this at the time the instructor collected all can make a significant part of the final course grade.
+A quiz is a brief assessment which may cover a small amount of material given in class.
+They typically cover two to three lectures given in a period of time as an exercise where the most important parts of the class are summarized.
+A simple quiz usually does not count very much, and instructors provide this type of test as a formative assessment to help determine whether the student is learning the material.
+However, when an instructor collects and grades all of these quizzes over time, their combined score can make up a significant portion of the final course grade.